Skip to main content

 Data variables

-To add data variables in transactional emails, the tag requires an DATA_VARIABLE: prefix:
+To add data variables in transactional emails, the tag requires a DATA_VARIABLE: prefix:

 {DATA_VARIABLE:firstName}

-It’s important to use camelCase format to type your tags.
+It is important to use the right names in your tags, for example contact property names from API settings and event property names from the Events settings page.
 If you have any questions about how to format your tags, reach out to us!